markbaaijens/rpmusicserver/README.md

 This backup will be done to a dedicated backup-disk, connected to the Pi itself, thus a server-based backup.

+Note.
+Backups will be made automatically at night once the backup-disk is attached to the Pi.

 #### Steps to create a server-based backup
 * format a disk dedicated for RPMS-backups (you only have to do this once):
   * connect your (empty) backup-disk to your PC